nidhidhoka219-jpg/Supply-Chain-Management-/README.md

 - **Power BI** for interactive dashboard development
 - **Machine Learning**: Random Forest Regressor for sales prediction

+## Business interpretation
+- Skincare is the clear revenue leader and should remain a strategic category.
+Haircare contributes strongly as a secondary growth driver, while cosmetics still provides meaningful volume but trails in overall value creation.
+- Mumbai generates the most revenue, while Kolkata handles the highest sales volume.
+Delhi has relatively high sales volume compared with its revenue, which suggests a lower average order value or stronger price pressure.
+- The logistics network shows a classic cost-versus-speed trade-off.
+Route C and Sea transport are time-efficient or cost-efficient in different ways, but not both.
+Route A and Carrier B provide the best overall operational balance for most business use cases.

+## Business suggestion
+- Prioritize stock availability, supplier reliability, and marketing support for **skincare**, then scale **haircare** as the next most valuable category.
+Review cosmetics pricing and assortment to improve margin contribution.
+- Use city-level assortment strategies:
+  - Push **skincare** harder in **Kolkata** and **Chennai**
+  - Push **haircare** in **Bangalore**
+  - Keep **cosmetics** strong in **Mumbai** and **Delhi**
+  - Investigate Delhi’s revenue gap to improve average transaction value
+- Use **Carrier B** as the default carrier for high volume operations
+- Use **Route A** for cost-efficient fulfillment
+- Reserve **Route C** and **Air** only for urgent orders or premium service levels
+- Use **Sea** only when delivery speed is not critical
+- Shift more volume to **Supplier 1**
+- Improve planning with **Supplier 3** because long lead time can create stockouts

 ## Power BI Dashboard
 - An interactive Power BI dashboard was developed to provide a visual and intuitive understanding of supply chain performance.
 - The dashboard enables stakeholders to quickly identify inefficiencies, compare performance across dimensions, and make informed operational decisions.
-- Developed 12+ KPIs and designed a multi-page interactive dashboard (5 modules) covering Overview, Inventory, Logistics,Manufacturing, and Supplier performance  with slicers and filters, helping stakeholders drill down by region, product category, and transportation modes.
+- Developed 12+ KPIs and designed a multi-page interactive dashboard (5 modules) covering Overview, Inventory, Logistics, Manufacturing, and Supplier performance  with slicers and filters, helping stakeholders drill down by region, product category, and transportation modes.

 ## Conclusion
 This project demonstrates how data analytics can be leveraged to gain end-to-end visibility into supply chain operations.
 By combining data cleaning, feature engineering, visualization, and predictive modeling, the analysis highlights key inefficiencies and optimization opportunities.